 Coffee in a cone?
 Why not?
 The name says it all.
 Evocative of coffee ice cream treats, this trend is all about the crunchy, leak-proof cone.
 Once someone realized it was the perfect container for a coffee drink of choice, pictures began popping up of coffee cones all over social media.
 The cones often feature chocolate around the rim, adding to the sweet pleasure of what is essentially an adult drink.
-Cones may not appeal to the commuter crowd, but for anyone who want to relax and savor the flavor?
-Yes.
+Cones may not appeal to the commuter crowd, but for anyone who want to relax, savor the flavor and take some nice snaps for all their social media profiles - yes!
 This trend offers a playful entry into the serious side of coffee culture, with many flavor varieties yet to explore.

 Direct Trade Coffee

 Millennials didn’t invent sustainability, but this generation is making sure that it’s part and parcel to almost everything they consume.
 Coffee is no exception.
 Also called direct-sourced coffee, the term picks up where fair trade has sometimes fallen short.
 Economically speaking, its goal is to build a reliable supply chain without losing quality.
 As new trade models have been established, coffee pioneers have sought to buy direct from coffee farmers, with fewer exchanges between the buyer and seller.
 The result is stronger relationships and knowledge of the product, and a fairer deal for the hard labor of farming.
 Often, coffee shops that participate in direct trade will sell bags of their own roasted product.
 This virtually eliminates the need to purchase coffee from large chains, keeping consumers closer to the product.

 Teas From Coffee Plants